 What other important information should I know about Strattera?

 Serious allergic reactions have occurred in patients taking Strattera.
 Call your doctor if you or your child has trouble breathing, swelling, hives, or experience other allergic reactions.

 Talk to your healthcare provider if your child experiences slowing of growth (height and weight).
 Children should have height and weight checked often while taking Strattera, and your healthcare provider may stop Strattera treatment if a problem is found during these checkups.

 Patients taking Strattera have experienced problems passing urine, including trouble starting or keeping a urine stream, and not being able to fully empty the bladder.

 Erections that won't go away (priapism) have occurred rarely during treatment with Strattera.
 If you or your child/teenager has an erection that lasts more than 4 hours, seek medical help right away.

-Tell your doctor about all the medicines that you or your child/teenager takes, including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your doctor about all the medicines that you or your child takes, including prescription and nonprescription medicines, vitamins, and herbal supplements.
 Strattera and some medicines may interact with each other and cause serious side effects.
 Your doctor will decide whether Strattera can be taken with other medicines.

 What are the common possible side effects of Strattera?

-The most common side effects in children and teenagers include upset stomach, decreased appetite, nausea or vomiting, dizziness, tiredness, and mood swings.
+Common side effects in children and teenagers include upset stomach, decreased appetite, nausea or vomiting, dizziness, tiredness, and mood swings.